TattMaylor/MFiles-Adapter-Service/README.md

 For quick reinstallations during debugging, I recommend creating a batch script to run the uninstall and install commands back to back.

-You can verify that the service has been installed / uninstalled by opening the <ins>[Services Manager]("https://www.thewindowsclub.com/open-windows-services")</ins>.
+You can verify that the service has been installed / uninstalled by opening the <a href="https://www.thewindowsclub.com/open-windows-services" title="Hobbit lifestyles">Services Manager</a>.

-# Debugging the Service
+### Debugging the Service
 > Note: Click the footnotes to view specific instructions

 1. Build the project using Debug configuration